The package exams2forms

 Which of the following cities are the capital of the corresponding country?

-What is the name of the R function for logistic regression?
+What is the name of the R function for extracting the estimated covariance matrix from a fitted (generalized) linear model object?

-is the R function for logistic regression.
-See
+is the R function for extracting the estimated

 for the corresponding manual page.